• Skip to main content

 DIY Barn Door with Mirror

-Our new bedroom closet and a DIY barn door with mirror from an old wood door.
+A newly built bedroom closet gets a custom DIY barn door with mirror from an old wood door.

 At long last I'm ready to start sharing our powder room and simple closet build.
 Let's get right to it and kick things off with our inexpensive barn door with mirror and finished closet.